chrissantorelli/chrissantorelli/README.md

 ## :man_teacher: Christopher Santorelli
-**'Assistant Teaching Professor & PhD Student (Developer/Creator/AI for Learning Enthusiast)
+Assistant Teaching Professor & PhD Student (Developer/Creator/AI for Learning Enthusiast)

 <!--
 **chrissantorelli/chrissantorelli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.